Tariqyahya123/EksWithTerraform/README.md

 ## Step 10: Deploy the aws-load-balancer-controller helm chart.

-Execute this helm command, enter the value of the eks-ingress-role noted from step 5 in place of "ROLE_ARN_HERE"
+Execute this helm command, enter the value of the eks-ingress-role noted from step 5 in place of "$ROLE_ARN_HERE"

 ```bash
 helm upgrade -i aws-load-balancer-controller ./K8s-deployment-files/aws-load-balancer-controller \